alpha-wolf-jin/disconnected-odf/README.md

 ```
 **ImageContentSourcePolicy**

-It looks ok, do not need modification, once we use namespace like this 'quay.example.opentlc.com:8443/olm-mirror'.
+It looks ok, do not need modification, once we use namespace 'olm-mirror', like this 'quay.example.opentlc.com:8443/olm-mirror'.

 ```
 [root@quay mirror-operator]# head -15 manifests-storage-operator-index-1656849584/imageContentSourcePolicy.yaml